 This got me wondering if the old unit, which is made from metal and bakelite and still has fuse wire, is up to code and if not is my old fusebox illegal?
 So I did a little digging around and here’s what I found out:

-An old fuse box is not illegal.
-Not being up to current standards such as BS 7671: 2008 or NFPA 70, means that it won’t have the latest RCD protection, which could save lives.
-Fuseboxes with old fuse wire should be upgraded to a modern unit, this must be done by a qualified electrician and would cost between $400 – $700.
+Old fuse boxes are not illegal, not being up to current standards such as BS 7671: 2008 or NFPA 70, means that they won’t have the latest RCD protection, which could save your life.
+Fuseboxes with old fuse wire should be upgraded to a modern unit, this must be done by a qualified electrician and will cost $400 – $700.

 Generally, an old-style fusebox is not a legal issue but getting rid of the old unit and replacing it with a new consumer panel with RCD protection is a good idea and here’s why:

 It’s fairly easy to tell if your property is fitted with an old fusebox or a new consumer panel, firstly they will look completely different.

 A new up to date Consumer unit will look like the image below a plain white of grey outer cabinet with a red main isolation switch, at least two RCD‘s to protect the main circuits and black MCBs for each circuit, all of which will be fitted in a row behind the front panel,

 Whereas an old-style fuse box will look like the image below with a metal cabinet and door, a single breaker switch, and large ceramic fuses that have the fuse wire across the back.

 Millions of homes will have been built before current legislation was brought in to law, this means that most of them won’t meet the current standards set by the authorities.